 ● Gain a foundational understanding of ballet, including knowledge of basic ballet terminology.

-● Increase their confidence and self-awareness by honing their performance skills.
+● Increase their self-confidence and self-awareness through class and performance opportunities.

-● Acquire an appreciation for the art of ballet.
-Children’s ballet classes at Schramel Conservatory of Dance.
+● Acquire an appreciation for the art of ballet and experience enjoyment of studying the art form.